mmiddletonn/CanvasSync/README.md

 ## IMPORTANT

-I have only tested this in chrome, the api making this possible is not available in every browser yet.
+I have only tested this in chrome, as the api making this possible is not available in every browser yet.

 ## Demo
 ![CanvasSyncDemo](CanvasSyncDemo1.gif)